 If filter socks last only 5 days and you are gone for 10 leave them out.
 Maybe look at adding floss somewhere.
 I place some in my sumps bubble trap leaving a 2″ gap on one end to allow the water to bypass the floss when it gets blocked.

-If your aquarium gets through floss and socks very quickly, you could look at investing in a Roller Mat.
+If your aquarium gets through floss and socks very quickly, you could look at investing in a Roller Mat, also known as a Fleece Filter.
 These fairly new ingenious devices allow you to go weeks without changing your mechanical filter media.

 These will help prevent detritus buildup if your socks are unable to last the duration of your trip.

-You can find out more on Roller Mats HERE at Marine Depot.
+You can find out more on Roller Mats/Fleece Filters HERE at Amazon.com

 16. Clean And Service Protein Skimmer A Few Days Before Leaving